distantnative/retour-for-kirby/.github/README.md

 ## Known issues

 ### Custom folder setup
-If you are using a customf older setup for Kirby, there might be issues with where the Retour plugin is trying to store its config and log files.
-To change these path manually, adapt [these lines](blob/master/index.php#L14-L17) in the plugin's `index.php`.
-If you have questions, please get in touch.
+If you are using a custom folder setup for Kirby, there might be issues with where the Retour plugin is trying to store its config and log files.
+If you have issues and questions in this regard, please get in touch.

 ## Disclaimer